broadinstitute/keras-resnet/README.rst

-keras-resnet is **the** Keras package for deep residual networks.
+Keras-ResNet is **the** Keras package for deep residual networks.
 It's fast *and* flexible.

-A tantalizing preview of keras-resnet simplicity:
+A tantalizing preview of Keras-ResNet simplicity:

 .. code-block:: python